The True Story of How Queen Elizabeth II and Prince Philip Fell in Love

 Once upon a time, a pre-teen princess met a dashing young prince.
 While she didn't lose her glass slipper, her heart was another matter entirely.

-The love story of Queen Elizabeth II and her husband, Prince Philip, has all the makings of a modern fairy tale.
+The love story of Queen Elizabeth II and her late husband, Prince Philip, has all the makings of a modern fairy tale.
 Born Princess Elizabeth Alexandra Mary in 1926, “Lilibet,” as she is called by her family, was the older daughter of the second son of the reigning King of England and therefore had no reason to think she’d ever become Queen.
 Philip had been born a Prince of Greece and Denmark in 1921, the nephew of the reigning King of Greece, but by the time he was two years old, his uncle had been deposed and his family exiled to France.
 Although they were cousins (here’s how they’re related), their lives couldn’t have been more different when they first met in 1934 at the wedding of Princess Marina of Greece and Denmark to Prince George, Duke of Kent.
+Here are some facts you probably never knew about Prince Phillip.

 The first time they met…